vecin2/em_automation/README.md

 The objects are put into context with underscore (_) prefix this is to avoid clashing with template variables.

 ### _keynames ###
-It retrieves a list of relative ids for the ID passed.
+It retrieves a list of relative ids for the key set passed.
+For example:
+ - _keynames.ED: retrieves a list of the enti

 **prj_prefix**()
 It  returns the project prefix of the current `EM_CORE_HOME` project.